drtingtingbi/drtingtingbi.github.io/_pages/about.md

 I am consistently accepting dedicated PhD students who are interested in collaborating with me.
 If you are interested in exploring this opportunity, send me your CV at  **Tingting.Bi@uwa.edu.au** 📧

 - I delivered guest lectures at Northwestern Polytechnical University during the summer holiday, of 2024.
-- I'm delivering the guest lectures at Academies Australasia Polytechnic, S1 and S2, 2024.

 ### Selected Honours & Awards 🏆